-If you have a budget to spend and don’t plan to move to other cities in the future, the permanent Generac 70432 Home Standby Generator Guardian Series is no brainer.
+If you have a budget to spend and don’t plan to move to other cities in the future, the permanent Generac 70432 Home Standby Generator Guardian Series is a no-brainer.
 It is a proper backup power to run the entire house.

 But if you have a limited budget, the Champion 3800-Watt Dual Fuel Portable Generator is a great alternative.

 Finally, get ready for hurricane season and be as prepared as you can.
 Don’t wait until the storm gets here to get out and start shopping for the generator.

 Hey there, my name is Joe and I am the person behind this website.
 I am an electrical engineer and I created this site to share my knowledge of the generator.
 I hope this will help you.
 Read more about me.